amrikarisma/Mazduino/Mazduino-Compact/Readme.md

 - Added direct knock sensor support using an op-amp IC
 - Supported two types of CAN bus transceivers: MCP2551 or TJA1051T/3
 - Added a dedicated connector for CAN bus communication
 - Added a pin header footprint for VBAT, allowing real-time clock backup with a 3.3V battery

+### v2.2
+- Added high-side MOSFET for 12V switching control (alternator and other components requiring 12V switching)